From lethargic to motivated

-The process of transitioning from lethargy to being motivated is a simple one to explain and challenging to practice.
-It involves a mental transition from relying on positive feelings as a source of motivation to relying on beliefs, goals and commitments.
-Ideally people who present with healthy motivation rely on both positive feelings (based on their accomplishments) and personal commitments as fuel for motivation, however when it comes to someone who already suffers from lethargy, they have accomplished very little in a long time to feel good about.
+The process of transitioning from lethargy to being motivated is simple to explain but challenging to practice.
+It involves a mental transition from relying on positive feelings as a source of motivation to instead, using beliefs, goals, and commitments to fuel your enthusiasm.
+Ideally, people who present with healthy motivation rely on both positive feelings (based on their accomplishments) and personal commitments as fuel for motivation, however when it comes to someone who already suffers from lethargy, it is likely they’ve accomplished very little in a long time to feel good about.

-You see what John is struggling with is a chronic case of lethargy, and the reason his experiences with lethargy is chronic is because John relies on feeling good to get him through the day.
-The problem for John is that he has not accomplished anything in his adult years to feel good about and as a result he has become caught up in a vicious cycle where he relies on the currency of feeling good to get by, but there is nothing in the bank.
+John is struggling with a chronic case of lethargy because he relies on feeling good to get him through the day.
+The problem for John is that he has not accomplished anything in his adult years to feel good about and as a result, he has become caught up in a vicious cycle where he relies on the currency of feeling good to get by, but there is nothing in the bank.